Aliases for CHRNA9 Gene

 GeneCards Summary for CHRNA9 Gene

-CHRNA9 (Cholinergic Receptor, Nicotinic, Alpha 9 (Neuronal)) is a Protein Coding gene.
-Among its related pathways are CREB Pathway and Nanog in Mammalian ESC Pluripotency.
-GO annotations related to this gene include calcium channel activity and acetylcholine-activated cation-selective channel activity.
-An important paralog of this gene is HTR3A.
+CHRNA9 (Cholinergic Receptor Nicotinic Alpha 9 Subunit) is a Protein Coding gene.
+Diseases associated with CHRNA9 include Deafness, Autosomal Recessive 25 and Tobacco Addiction.
+Among its related pathways are Transmission across Chemical Synapses and Nanog in Mammalian ESC Pluripotency.
+Gene Ontology (GO) annotations related to this gene include calcium channel activity.
+An important paralog of this gene is CHRNA10.

 Ionotropic receptor with a probable role in the modulation of auditory stimuli.
 Agonist binding induces a conformation change that leads to the opening of an ion-conducting channel across the plasma membrane (PubMed:11752216, PubMed:25282151).
 The channel is permeable to a range of divalent cations including calcium, the influx of which may activate a potassium current which hyperpolarizes the cell membrane (PubMed:11752216, PubMed:25282151).
 In the ear, this may lead to a reduction in basilar membrane motion, altering the activity of auditory nerve fibers and reducing the range of dynamic hearing.
 This may protect against acoustic trauma.
 May also regulate keratinocyte adhesion (PubMed:11021840).